After having heard this from a certain former Alaska governor, I looked it up and did find the adverb telephonically in the dictionary.

 I asked myself why in the world someone would use the ridiculous “word” telephonically when she could have easily said “was scheduled to participate in a meeting via telephone” or “was scheduled to participate in a telephone meeting” or…..
-The answer was obvious: Governor Palin has fallen prey to the same disease to which so many of us have fallen prey: The desperate need to make ourselves and what we’re doing sound more important than we are or it is.
+The answer was obvious: The governor has fallen prey to the same disease to which so many of us have fallen prey: The desperate need to make ourselves and what we’re doing sound more important than we are or it is.
 It’s called being pretentious.

 Nothing is functional any longer; it has functionality.
 No one is tall any longer; her or she has immense verticality.
 No one plays physical football any longer; he plays with great physicality.
 Storms are impactful, senses of humor are non-existent——–and now, we no longer make telephone calls; we communicate telephonically.